Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Evaluation

-The last column of Table~\ref{tab:nw_swich} illustrates our design's cost savings over the state-of-the-art for the total cost of switches and transceivers.
-Our rail-only design notably reduces the network cost by 37\% to 75\% compared to the state-of-the-art design while achieving equivalent performance.
-This reduction stems from eliminating core layer switches and decreasing the number of switch tiers within each rail.
-Surprisingly, switches with a radix of 64 provide the worst-case cost reduction in both cluster sizes.
-In this case, the state-of-the-art design requires a three-tier \fattree network, while the rail-only design requires two tiers for each rail.
+The last two columns of Table~\ref{tab:nw_swich} provide the cost and power savings of a Rail-only interconnect over the state-of-the-art.
+Our Rail-only design notably reduces the network cost by 38\% to 77\% (117 to 234 million dollars) and power consumption by 37\% to 75\% (1.7 to 6.9 megawatts) compared to the state-of-the-art design while achieving equivalent performance.
+This reduction stems from eliminating spine layer switches and decreasing the number of switch tiers within each rail.
+Surprisingly, switches with a radix of 64 provide the worst-case cost and power reduction in both cluster sizes.
+In this case, the state-of-the-art design requires a three-tier \fattree network, while the Rail-only design requires two tiers for each rail.
 Still, our design only requires three-quarters of the total number of switches while achieving the same performance as the state-of-the-art design.